qjonas/cs480Jonas/Assignment02/README.md

 's'--> start or stop rotation
 'a'--> reverse direction of rotation
 'esc'--> exit the program
+'Left mouse click'--> switches the rotation of direction

 Menu:
 1 Quit --> exit the program